Conveuropean logo

 Cadaquez Spain

-A couple of weeks ago we attended a wedding in la Peralada, Catalonia, a small town very close to Figueres.
-Since anyway we needed to rent a car to get to this place, we booked some days off to visit some of the places recommended by our catalan friends.
+A couple of weeks ago we attended a wedding in La Peralada, Catalonia, a small town very close to Figueres.
+Since we needed to rent a car to get to this place, we booked some days off to visit some of the places recommended by our Catalan friends.

 Driving to Ballenberg

-Have you ever experienced this feeling of being on the road driving to somewhere and then having and breathtaking landscape in front of you so nice that you feel the urge to stop and take a picture?.
+Have you ever experienced this feeling of being on the road driving to somewhere and then seeing a breathtaking landscape in front of you, so nice that you feel the urge to stop and take a picture?
 Some weeks ago we went

-to visit an interesting open air museum in the middle of Switzerland and just before we arrived to this place,we stumble onto this amazing landscape with the snowy alps in the background, reflected in the calm waters of a lake, surrounded by some green hills.
-Fortunately we found a place on the road to park the car and to take this picture.
-There is no doubt this country has some amazing landscapes!.
+to visit an interesting open air museum in the middle of Switzerland, and just before we arrived at this place, we stumbled upon this amazing landscape with the snowy Alps in the background, reflected in the calm waters of a lake, surrounded by some green hills.
+Fortunately, we found a place on the road to park the car and to take this picture.
+There is no doubt this country has some amazing landscapes!

 Templehofer feld